 - 1 egg, for an egg wash (reserve for brushing on top of assembled puff pastry)

-Bob’s Red Mill makes all of the ingredients you’ll need, and you can find them on Amazon or at most local grocery stores nationwide.
+Bob’s Red Mill makes all the ingredients you’ll need, and you can find them on Amazon or at most local grocery stores nationwide.

 Step #2: Roll Out the Dough

 Fold each side of the rectangle into the center, similar to folding a piece of paper to place into an envelope.
 Rotate the dough, then roll it out into a large rectangle again.
-Add more tapioca starch to the top and bottom of the dough to prevent it from sticking to the parchment paper, and repeat this process two additional times for a total of three rollouts until you have a large rectangle that is about 3/4″ thick.
+Add more tapioca starch to the top and bottom of the dough to prevent it from sticking to the parchment paper, and repeat this process two additional times for a total of three rollouts until you have a large rectangle about 3/4″ thick.

 Step #3: Add Filling